The Titan submersible imploded, killing all 5 on board, the US Coast Guard says

 “These men were true explorers who shared a distinct spirit of adventure, and a deep passion for exploring and protecting the world’s oceans,” OceanGate said in a statement.
 “We grieve the loss of life and joy they brought to everyone they knew.”

-Mauger said it was too soon to say whether the implosion happened at the time of the submersible's last communication on Sunday.
-But it was not detected by sonar buoys used by search crews, he said, which suggests it happened before they arrived several days ago.
+The Coast Guard will continue searching for more signs about what happened to the Titan.

-“We had listening devices in the water throughout and did not hear any signs of catastrophic failure from those,” he said.
+While the Navy likely detected the implosion Sunday through its acoustics system, underwater sounds heard Tuesday and Wednesday — which initially gave hope for a possible rescue — were probably unrelated to the submersible.
+The Navy's possible clue was not known publicly until Thursday, when The Wall Street Journal first reported it.

-The Coast Guard will continue searching near the Titanic for more clues about what happened to the Titan.
-Efforts to recover the submersible and the remains of the five men who died will also continue, Mauger said.
+With a search area covering thousands of miles — twice the size of Connecticut and in waters 2 1/2 miles (4 kilometers) deep — rescuers all week rushed ships, planes and other equipment to the site of the disappearance.

 The White House thanked the U.S. Coast Guard, along with Canadian, British and French partners who helped in the search and rescue efforts.

 “Our hearts go out to the families and loved ones of those who lost their lives on the Titan.
-They have been through a harrowing ordeal over the past few days, and we are keeping them in our thoughts and prayers," the statement said.
+They have been through a harrowing ordeal over the past few days, and we are keeping them in our thoughts and prayers," it said in a statement.

 The Titan launched at 6 a.m.
-Sunday and was reported overdue Sunday afternoon about 435 miles (700 kilometers) south of St. John’s, Newfoundland, as it was on its way to where the Titanic sank more than a century ago.
+Sunday and was reported overdue that afternoon about 435 miles (700 kilometers) south of St. John’s, Newfoundland.
 By Thursday, when the oxygen supply was expected to run out, there was little hope of finding the crew alive.

-At least 46 people successfully traveled on OceanGate’s submersible to the Titanic wreck site in 2021 and 2022, according to letters the company filed with a U.S. District Court in Norfolk, Virginia, that oversees matters involving the Titanic shipwreck.
+In 2021 and 2022, at least 46 people successfully traveled on OceanGate's submersible to the Titanic site, according to letters the company filed with a U.S. District Court in Norfolk, Virginia, that oversees matters involving the shipwreck.
 But questions about the submersible's safety were raised by former passengers.

 One of the company's first customers likened a dive he made to the site two years ago to a suicide mission.